I've personally experienced two first-hand cases of full-onset laminitis with our own horses.

 It's all about healthy blood flow

-Cut to 2013/2014, researchers at the University of Queensland studied blood flow to the hoof, in horses in temperate conditions.
+Back in 2013/2014, researchers at the University of Queensland studied blood flow to the hoof, in horses in temperate conditions.
 In normal healthy horses, it was noted that there were periods of normal blood flow interrupted with long periods of very low flow.
 The same studies were carried out on horses in the initial (low-grade) and ‘acute’ stage of laminitis, which showed that blood flow increased prior to the development of pain.

 Those with heat in the hooves which indicated vasodilation - where the nervous system (CNS) automatically recognises that it must provide more nutrients to metabolically active tissue, and so widens the blood vessels and releases excess heat - developed onset laminitis.
 The studies then showed that if vasoconstriction occurred - where the blood vessels constrict and essentially decrease the blood flow - laminitis did not transpire.